chrismanp/pldi24_artifact/README.md

 docker run --privileged -v <host_directory>:/home/user/lazyDir -it cpakha/lazydcompiler:latest
 ```

-We recommend the following options when the docker:
+We recommend the following options with the docker run command:

 - --user=<uid>:<gid> This will set the user ID to <uid> and the group ID to <gid>.
 - --rm Remove the container once the docker has been exited